 Major Linux distributions like RHEL, SLES and Ubuntu are available on Arm.
 Key middleware pieces like Java and container technologies like Docker are being deployed on Arm-based solutions.
 Arm's innovative approach to standardization has led to the development of API's like Open Data Plane (ODP) for rapid porting of virtualized network functions (VNFs) on a variety of platforms to deliver much needed hardware acceleration.

 An innovative approach to breaking the exascale barrier

-Our collaboration has included working with industry leaders like Cray on the Department of Energy’s Fast Forward Program and Fujitsu on the Riken institute’s Post K-Supercomputer.
+Our collaboration has included industry leaders like Cray on the Department of Energy’s Fast Forward Program and Fujitsu on the Riken institute’s Post K-Supercomputer.
 More information can be found in our development resources for HPC.

 Arm has acquired Allinea Software, a leading provider of development and performance analysis tools that maximize HPC software efficiency.